Some incredible activities are happening this September in Seattle!

 Whether or not you enjoy crushing Rainiers, the annual R-Day festival in Georgetown is not to be missed.
 This year it’s being held on September 16.
 There will be live music, wild Rainiers, and of course plenty of beer.

 18. Take the train from Seattle to Vancouver

 Interested in taking a trip away from Seattle?
-Starting this September, you’ll once again be able to take the Amtrak Cascades to Vancouver, B.C.
+You can take the Amtrak Cascades from Seattle to Vancouver, B.C.
 Read all about the Seattle-Vancouver train route before you go!

-19. Shop and eat at a neighborhood farmers market
+20. Shop and eat at a Seattle farmers market

 Seattle is full of farmers markets (and we’re not just talking about Pike Place Market, although that’s always worth a visit too).
 You’ll be able to stock up on all of the seasonal produce this month as well as enjoy all sorts of goodies from local vendors and artists.
-Some of the neighborhood farmers markets in Seattle are seasonal, so check out our guide here.
+Some of the markets are seasonal, so check out our Seattle farmers market guide.

 If you need to sip a pumpkin beer to feel like fall is finally here, then this festival is for you.
-It takes place on September 30 and October 1 at Seattle Center.
+It takes place on September 29-30 at Seattle Center.
 Visit the festival’s website for more details.